lcpz/awesome-copycats/README.rst

 Features
 ========

-- Autohide widgets (*tell me only when you have to*)
+- Autohide widgets
 - Autostart applications
 - Fast MPD and volume shortcuts (first time this trick has been used in Awesome)
-- Other shortcuts for copying to the clipboard (no need for clipboard managers), toggle wiboxes, widgets popups, screenshots capture, moving and magnifying clients
+- Shortcuts for copying to the clipboard (no need for clipboard managers), toggle wiboxes, widgets popups, screenshots capture, moving and magnifying clients
 - Quake drop-down terminal
 - Calendar with current day highlighted and months switch with a click/scroll
 - Notifications for new mails, current song, volume level, hdd critical state, low battery
 - OpenWeatherMap integration
 - Net carrier status notifier
-- Colorful autoupdating icons
 - Symbolic tag names
 - Text layoutbox
 - Cairo wibar